karllhughes/personal-blog-5/_posts/2022-01-21-payroll-software-tools.md

 ---
 layout: post
-title: "The 10 Best Payroll Software Tools for Startups"
+title: "The 11 Best Payroll Software Tools for Startups"
-date: 2021-03-31
+date: 2022-01-21
 img: /assets/img/payroll.png
 categories:
   - Startups
   - Tools
 ---

-I recently went through the process of evaluating payroll software tools, so I figured I would collect my findings here and share.
+Last year, I went through the process of evaluating payroll software tools, so I figured I would collect my findings here and share.
 Some of these options cater more to early-stage startups like mine, while others may be more suited for larger ones.

 For founders and HR managers at startups, paying employees, administering benefits, and filing taxes properly can be time-consuming and complex.
 As a leader, you should be focused on growing the business and developing their product, so the more you can offload to software or third-party services, the more effective you'll be at your job.